brianbouril/Front-End-Exercise/README.md

 ###Additional Information

 - Use any framework, library, or development patterns you would like.
+- There are no wrong answers in solving this exercise, so have fun with it.
 - When finished please .zip your project and send it back on to us.